Left-exact Localizations of $\infty$-Topoi II: Grothendieck Topologies: Topologies

-\cref{Grothtopsmall} can be seen as generalization of the fact that a Grothendieck topology on a category $\cK$ is equivalent to a Grothendieck topology on the 1-category $\ho\cK$ \cite[Remark 6.2.2.3]{Lurie:HTT}.
+\Cref{cor:bijGTGT} can be seen as generalization of the fact that an extended Grothendieck topology on a category $ C$ is equivalent to an extended Grothendieck topology on the 1-category $\ho C$ \cite[Remark 6.2.2.3]{Lurie:HTT}.
 The connection is made more precise by the following result.

-\begin{corollary} If $\cK$ is a small category, then the poset of Grothendieck topologies on the topos ${\mathrm{PSh}(\cK)}$ is isomorphic to the poset of left-exact localizations of the 1-topos $[\ho\cK\op,\Set]$, that is the poset of Grothendieck topologies (in the classical sense) on the 1-category $\ho\cK$. \end{corollary}
+\begin{corollary} If $ C$ is a small category, then there exists bijections between the poset of extended Grothendieck topologies on the topos ${\mathrm{PSh}( C)}$, the poset of extended Grothendieck topologies on the 1-topos $[\ho C\op,\Set]$, and the poset of Grothendieck topologies on the 1-category $\ho C$. \end{corollary}